RKaseman/unit-03-game-word-guess/README.md

 - [x] Use key events to listen for the letters that your players will type
 - [ ] Display the following on the page
   - [ ] Press any key to get started
-  - [ ] Wins (haven't decided about this)
+  - [ ] Wins
-  - [x] Number of Guesses Remaining (not doing this since the hangman animation is its own score)
+  - [x] Number of Guesses Remaining -- not doing this since the hangman animation is its own score
   - [ ] Letters Already Guessed (may or may not do this since the game says a letter was already picked when repeated)
   - [x] After the user wins/loses the game should automatically choose another word and make the user play it (will be chosen from 3 Hedonometer data results)
 #